dozortsev/PlayNode/angularjs-up-and-running/exercise3/README.md

 Setup test suite with [Karma][1] as test runner tool and [Jasmine][2] test framework pretty simple.

-Fist of all install Karma globally and plugins for Jasmine and browser launcher via NPM:
+Fist of all install Karma globally and plugins as Jasmine and browser launcher via NPM:

     npm install karma -g
     npm install karma-jasmine karma-chrome-launcher